Access4all/adg/pages/setup/helper-tools/browser-extensions/wave-toolbar/README.md

 ---
 navigation_title: "WAVE toolbar"
 position: 2
+card_text: "It gives you a very quick first impression about the quality of the current webpage’s accessibility."
 ---

 # WAVE toolbar

-**WAVE toolbar gives you a very quick first impression about the quality of the current webpage's accessibility.
+**WAVE toolbar gives you a very quick first impression about the quality of the current webpage’s accessibility.
 At the press of a button, it provides visual cues by injecting icons and detailed information right into the page.**

 [[_TOC_]]